-Short Term Incentive Program - 31 December 2019 ii.
+(ii) Short Term Incentive Program - 31 December 2020

-Table 6: STI Program (31 December 2019)
+Table 6: STI Program (31 December 2020)

-FEATURE DESCRIPTION Maximum Managing Director - 75% of Total Fixed Remuneration ("TFR") for target performance.
-Opportunity Other Executives - 50% of Total Fixed d Remuneration ("TFR") for target performance.
+FEATURE DESCRIPTION Target Managing Director - 75% of Total Fixed Remuneration ("TFR") for target performance.
+Opportunity Other executives - 50% of Total Fixed Remuneration ("TFR") for target performance.
 The Board of Directors reserves the discretion to reward exceptional achievement for stretch performance on any particular performance measure.
 Group Performance Metrics & Award The STI metrics will be made up of a combination of corporate (50%) and personal performance measures (50%).
-The table below summarises the corporate performance metrics for the year ending 31 December 2019: Outcome METRIC WEIGHTING REASON FOR SELECTION 15 Corporate performance measures: Corporate measures are aligned with the strategic priorities for the Group Sustainability (HSSEC)/Compliance & Governance 10% Promoting a strong culture of safe practices, social licence to operate, and good corporate governance and compliance in all activities Balama Production & Cost 10% Delivery against production and operating cost targets Battery Anode Material ("BAM") Progress 10% Progression of BAM growth strategies Sales Volume & Price 10% Delivery against volume and weighted average baske price targets Capital Management 10% Balance sheet strength for operations and growth Total corporate performance measures 50% Personal performance metrics 50% Targeted metrics relevant to individual roles Total 100% Determination of Outcomes The STI outcomes will be determined by the Remuneration, Nomination and Governance Committee, with oversight from the Board of Directors.
-Delivery of STI The delivery of the STI for the year ending 31 December 2019 will be determined by the Remuneration, Nomination and Governance Committee, with oversight from the Board of Directors.
+The table below summarises the corporate performance metrics for the year ending 31 December 2020: Outcome METRIC WEIGHTING REASON FOR SELECTION Corporate performance measures: Corporate measures are aligned with the strategic priorities for the Group Sustainability (HSSEC)/Compliance & Governance 10% Promoting a strong culture of safe practices, social licence to operate, and good corporate governance and compliance in all activities Balama Production & Cost 10% Delivery against production and operating cost targets BAM Progress 10% Progression of BAM growth strategies and finalise BAM investment decision Sales Volume & Price 10% Delivery against volume and weighted average basket price targets Capital Management 10% Balance sheet strength for operations and growth Total corporate performance measures 50% Personal performance metrics 50% Targeted metrics relevant to individual roles Total 100% Determination of Outcomes The STI outcomes will be determined by the Remuneration, Nomination and Governance Committee, with oversight from the Board of Directors.
+Delivery of STI The delivery of the STI for the year ending 31 December 2020 will be determined by the Remuneration, Nomination and Governance Committee, with oversight from the Board of Directors.